What Is the Alternative Minimum Tax? Who Has to Pay?

 Why didn't Congress eliminate the unpopular Alternative Minimum Tax, as Trump promised?
 Our elected officials can't turn down the additional revenue.
 The AMT produces around $60 billion a year in federal taxes from the top 1 percent of taxpayers.
 For that reason, it is a progressive tax.

 Congress created a simplified version of the Alternative Minimum Tax in 1969.
 It was originally known as the millionaires' tax.
-That's because it was designed to make sure the wealthy didn't get away tax free.
+It was designed to make sure the wealthy didn't get away tax free.
 In 1969, the Internal Revenue Service discovered that 155 millionaires paid no taxes because they used deductions not available to the average worker.
 Congress applied a higher tax rate on incomes that reached a certain level.

 The Reagan administration created today's AMT to include more widespread exemptions and deductions.
 It added the personal exemption, state and local taxes, and the standard deduction.
 It even targeted deductions like union dues and some medical costs.
 On the flip side, Reagan's AMT tax reform eliminated the more exotic investment deductions that were used only by the very wealthy.